3/10/2021

 Operator

-Good afternoon and welcome to Protagonist Therapeutics 4th and full year 2020 earnings conference call and audio webcast.
+Good afternoon, and welcome to Protagonist Therapeutics' fourth and full year 2020 earnings conference call and audio webcast.
 At this time, all participants are in a listen-only mode.
 Please be advised that today's webcast is being recorded.
 If you require any further assistance, please press star zero.
-With that, I would like to hand the conference over to our first speaker, Don Calcolfin, Chief Financial Officer.
-Thank you and please go ahead.
+With that, I would like to hand the conference over to our first speaker, Don Kalkofen, Chief Financial Officer.
+Thank you, and please go ahead.

 speaker

 Thank you for joining us today.
-As a reminder, certain matters discussed in today's conference call and are the answers we may be given to questions asked may include forward-looking statements that are subject to risks and uncertainties related to the future events and or financial performance of the company.
+Thank you.
 Actual results may differ materially from those indicated by these forward-looking statements as a result of various important factors, including those discussed in the risk factor sections of our annual report on Form 10-K for the year ended December 31, 2020, on file with the SEC.
 A question and answer session will follow the formal presentation.
 And just as a reminder, the call is being recorded.
-I now like to turn the call over to Dinesh Patel, President and CEO of Protagonist, to provide a company update.
+I'd now like to turn the call over to Dinesh Patel, President and CEO of Protagonist, to provide a company update.

 speaker